`Why didn't you allocate this task to them?' Negotiation-Aware Explicable Task Allocation and Contrastive Explanation Generation: Introduction

-To address these challenges, we blend aspects of both the (centralized and distributed) approaches and propose an Artificial Intelligence-powered Task Allocator (AITA).
+To address these challenges, we blend aspects of both the (centralized and distributed) approaches and propose AITA, an Artificial Intelligence-powered Task Allocator.
 Our system (1) uses a centralized allocation algorithm patterned after negotiation to come up with an allocation that explicitly accounts for the costs of the individual agents and overall performance, and (2) can provide contrastive explanation when a proposed allocation is contested using a counterfactual.
-We assume AITA is aware of all the individual costs and the overall performance costs\footnote{The methods proposed work even when this assumption is relaxed and AITA's proposed allocation and explanation initiate a conversation to elicit human preferences that were not specified upfront.
-We plan to consider this longitudinal aspect in the future.}, and use of a negotiation-based mechanism for coming up with a fair or negotiation-aware allocation helps reuse the inference process to provide contrastive explanations.
-Our explanation has two desirable properties.
+We assume AITA is aware of all the individual costs and the overall performance costs.\footnote{The proposed methods work even when this assumption is relaxed and AITA's proposed allocation and explanation initiate a conversation to elicit human preferences that were not specified upfront.
+We plan to consider this longitudinal aspect in the future.} Use of a negotiation-based mechanism for coming up with a negotiation-aware explicable allocation helps reuse the inference process to provide contrastive explanations.
+Our explanations have two desirable properties.
 First, the negotiation-tree based explanation by AITA has a graphical form that effectively distills relevant pieces from a large amount of information (see \autoref{fig:aim_concept}); this is seen as a convenient way to explain information in multi-agent environments \cite{kraus2019ai}.
-Second, the explanation, given it is closely tied to the inference process, acts as a certificate that guarantees fairness\footnote{Fairness in this paper implies that the individual views it as fair to them rather than social fairness} to the human (i.e. no other allocation could have been more profitable for them while being acceptable to others).
-While works like \cite{kraus2019ai} recognize the need for such negotiation-aware and contestable allocation systems, their paper is mostly aspirational.
+Second, the explanation, given it is closely tied to the inference process, acts as a certificate that guarantees explicability to the human (i.e. no other allocation could have been more profitable for them while being acceptable to others).
+While works like \cite{kraus2019ai} recognize the need for such negotiation-aware and contestable allocation systems, their work is mostly aspirational.
 To the best of our knowledge, we are the first to provide concrete algorithms for the generation and explanation of allocation decisions.
+To evaluate our work, we conduct human studies in three different task allocation scenarios and show that the allocations proposed by AITA are deemed fair by the majority of subjects.
+Users who questioned AITA's allocations, upon being explained, found it understandable and convincing in two control cases.
+Further, we consider an approximate version of the negotiation-based algorithm for larger task allocation domains and, via numerical simulation, show how underestimation of a teammate's costs and different aspects of incompleteness affect explanation length.